Richard Bryan (footballer)

-Richard Bryan (born 13 September 1995) is an English semi-professional footballer who plays for Ware as a defender.
+Richard Bryan (born 13 September 1995) is an English retired semi-professional footballer who played as a defender.
+He is currently assistant coach of Saint Leo Lions.

 A product of the Brentford and Enfield Town youth systems, Bryan played lower league football in the United States between 2018 and 2022, most notably for Saint Louis and Detroit City.
-He returned to England to join non-League club Ware in 2022.
+He returned to England and played the 2022–23 season with non-League club Ware.

 Career

 Early years

 Adept across the back, Bryan began his career in the Brentford youth system and signed a scholarship deal ahead of the 2012–13 season.
 He made 42 appearances and scored three goals during his two-year scholarship, while also making 12 appearances for the Development Squad.
 Bryan was not offered a professional contract and was released at the end of the 2013–14 season.
-Following a spell with the U23 team at hometown non-League club Enfield Town, Brian moved to the United States to play college soccer with Lander Bearcats in 2015.
+Following a spell with the U23 team at hometown non-League club Enfield Town, he moved to the United States to play college soccer with Lander Bearcats in 2015.
 During four seasons, Bryan made 75 appearances, scored four goals and served as vice-captain.